Friday, October 31, 2025

 }

-public void new - The new method is called when the controller class is instantiated and sets the service class and class method name.
-Note: this is how F&O knows that our method must be called in the operation.
-The dialog caption is set in the new method.
+public void new - The new method sets the business logic class name and method name after the call to super.
+This is how the SysOperation framework knows that our method must be called in the operation.
+The dialog caption is also set in the new method.

 {